How to Construct a New Patio Deck

 Well, with HandyDeck interlocking patio tiles, you can turn dreams into reality in just an hour or so.
 And it's as simple as taking the tiles out of the box and clipping them into place over your existing patio surface.

 There's no need for tedious surface preparation, no need for special skills and no need to employ expensive contractors.
 You don't even require any special tools; just a measuring tape, a box cutter and a study paid of gloves is enough in most cases.
 The only time you'll need extra tools is if you have to cut the tiles to fit around posts or pipes.
 And even then if you are using our wood or composite wood patio tiles, you can cut them with just a sharp handsaw.

-If you have pipes, posts or other fixed obstacles on the patio, that's no real problem since the SwiftDeck or ResiDeck interlocking tiles can easily be cut to shape with a handsaw or jigsaw.
+Cutting around pipes, posts or other fixed obstacles on the patio is normally no real problem since the SwiftDeck or ResiDeck interlocking tiles can easily be cut to shape with a handsaw or jigsaw.
 It may be necessary to reposition a few screws which hold the slats to the base after cutting, but that's about it.
-With the EzyTile range however, you will a need a wetsaw to cut the tiles to shape.
+With the EzyTile range however, it will admittedly take a bit more effort, as you will a need a wetsaw to cut the tiles to shape.

-For a professional finish on the outer edge of your patio deck, edging pieces are available for the SwiftDeck and EzyTile ranges.
+For a professional finish on the outer edge of your patio deck, edging pieces are available for the SwiftDeck and EzyTile ranges (but not for ResiDeck composite wood tiles).
 These are designed not only to avoid the danger of tripping on the edge of the deck, but they also hide the plastic interlocking tabs around the sides of the tiles.
 These edge pieces simply clip onto the edge of the outer row of tiles.

 For further information about using interlocking patio tiles for patio flooring or if you have a question about your specific situation, just give us a call on 866 206 8316 or send us an e-mail.